| Delegation in the Practice of Naturopathy

-A referral is different from a delegation in that the ND is ensuring the patient receives the needed health services by sending them to a health care practitioner who already has the authority and ability to perform the controlled acts that may be needed to assess and/or treat.
+A referral is different from a delegation in that the Member is ensuring the patient receives the needed health services by sending them to a health care practitioner who already has the authority and ability to perform the controlled acts that may be needed to assess and/or treat.

 The delegator is expected to take reasonable steps to ensure that the delegatee has the knowledge, skill and judgment to perform the controlled act safely and ethically.
 The steps that are required may be different depending on the delegatee and whether or not he or she is a member of another regulated health profession.
-It is the responsibility of the ND to determine what training for the delegatee is necessary.
+It is the responsibility of the Member to determine what training for the delegatee is necessary.

 Additional criteria include that the delegator puts in place any necessary conditions as well as making sufficient safeguards and resources available to the delegatee to ensure that the controlled act is performed safely and ethically.
 In order to ensure proper management of any adverse event that may occur, a communication plan between the delegator and the delegatee must also be in place.

 The responsibility for the safe and ethical performance of the controlled act rests with the delegator, and as such, if the delegator has reasonable grounds to believe that the delegatee is no longer able to perform the controlled act safely and ethically he or she shall stop delegating the controlled act to that individual and take steps to ensure that any delegated controlled acts not completed are not performed.

 While the delegation can be made orally or in writing, there are record keeping requirements.
 These include that a written record of the particulars of the delegation, including the communication plan, are available in the place where the controlled act is to be performed as well as in the patient record.

 At a minimum the particulars of a delegation must include the date of the delegation, names of the delegator and delegatee and any conditions that applied.